State of Alaska > DOLWD > Unemployment Insurance Appeals

 contains the documents in the case, including the written

-evidence used by the ESD in making its determination.
+evidence used by the DETS in making its determination.
 A copy of

 that file will be mailed to you with the hearing notice.
 After